Cartasiane/Keson-spectral-improver/README.md

 ## Usage
 - `/start` – displays quick instructions and, if needed, prompts for the shared password.
-- Reply to the password prompt with the shared secret (one-time unlock per user; persisted across restarts).
+- Reply to the password prompt with the active secret.
+Passwords advance every 25 new users; if no further passwords are configured the bot will politely say it’s full.
 - Send a public SoundCloud track/playlist URL (only the first entry of playlists is fetched).
 The bot enforces the `http_aac_1_0` format and falls back to the best/original file when that profile is missing.
 The resulting audio is sent back as a document with the track metadata + cover art embedded.

 ## Notes & troubleshooting